-On the 1st day of September 1893 a party of U.S. Deputy Marshals who had been sent after these outlaws by me, arrived in the vicinity of Ingalls, and the outlaws mentioned herein, were at the time in the town and in the saloon of Ransom, where this man Murray worked.
-As usual the outlaws had received notice of the proximity of the deputies and they sent a messenger to the deputies inviting them to come into the town if they thought they, the deputies, could take them.
-The deputies accepted the invitation and after posting their forces, sent a messenger to the outlaws with a request to surrender and were answered with Winchester shots.
-“Bitter Creek” ran out of the saloon in question and fired one shot towards the north where some of the deputies were stationed, and turning, received the fire of the deputies which burst the magazine of his Winchester and wounded him in the thigh.
-In the meantime, a heavy fire was directed at the deputies by the balance of the outlaws from the saloon building and the fire was returned by the deputies which literally riddled the saloon.
-A horse was killed by the deputies which was tied in front of the saloon ….
-The fire of the deputies becoming too hot for the outlaws, they escaped out of a side door and took refuge in a large stable mentioned.
+On the 1st day of September 1893, a party of U.S. Deputy Marshals who had been sent after these outlaws by me arrived in the vicinity of Ingalls, and the outlaws mentioned herein were at the time in the town and in the saloon of Ransom, where this man Murray worked.
+As usual, the outlaws had received notice of the proximity of the deputies, and they sent a messenger to the deputies inviting them to come into the town if they thought they, the deputies, could take them.
+The deputies accepted the invitation and, after posting their forces, sent a messenger to the outlaws with a request to surrender and were answered with Winchester shots.
+“Bitter Creek” ran out of the saloon in question and fired one shot towards the north where some of the deputies were stationed, and turning, received the fire of the deputies, which burst the magazine of his Winchester and wounded him in the thigh.
+In the meantime, a heavy fire was directed at the deputies by the balance of the outlaws from the saloon building, and the fire was returned by the deputies, which literally riddled the saloon.
+A horse was killed by the deputies which was tied in front of the saloon… The fire of the deputies becoming too hot for the outlaws, they escaped out of a side door and took refuge in a large stable mentioned.
 This man Murray came to the front door of the saloon either just before the outlaws left the building or just after, it is known which.
 However, when he first appeared in the doorway, he had the door open just a short distance and had his Winchester to his shoulder in the act of firing.
-This was previous to the deputies becoming aware of the fact of the outlaws having left the building.
+This was previous to the deputies becoming aware of the fact of the outlaws had left the building.
 Three of the deputies seeing him in the position he was in, fired at him simultaneously.
 Two shots struck him in the ribs and one broke his arm in two places.